Sciencentistguy/jamiequigley.com/content/_index.md

 ---
 ---
-# Jamie Quigley

 Hi 👋!

-I'm Jamie.
+I'm Jamie, (or Sciencentistguy)

+This website is intended to not only serve as a place for me to write and post some of my thoughts (if I ever have any 😅), but as a portfolio website, detailing some of my projects, the process of developing them, and what I learned from them.
+Stay tuned!

+## About
 I have recently graduated with an MEng in Computer Science from the University of York.

-This website is primarily a blog, which I will likely forget to write posts for 😅.

-I'm specifically interested in back-end and systems programming, using Rust and C++, however in general I am ethused by finding performant soltuions to noval problems.
+I'm specifically interested in back-end and systems programming, using Rust and C++, however in general I am ethused by finding performant soltuions to novel problems.

-## Skills
+### Skills

-### Programming
+#### Programming

 My primary programming languages are Rust and C++, however I am a proficient programmer in many other languages, including (in alphabetical order):